home works about note

 Out of Place

 ‘Out of Place’ revolves around a fictional concept of escaping the earth.
-It was created as a research process and as a work-in-progress film for a feature non-fiction.
-Surviving both as Korean and Asian women, we try to escape with a novel voyage from this Earth to another planet. ︎trailer 트레일러
+Surviving both as Korean and Asian women, we try to escape with a novel voyage from this Earth to another planet.
+When the bizarre statistics on us gather on this new planet, the voices from the ones who breathe here with one another form echoes, which continue as a round.

 screened as part of the Korean Cultural Centre’s Open Call exhibition ≪Ordinary World≫